Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 Generics is a powerful feature available in many statically typed languages.
 It offers a way to write code capable of operating against a wide category of types rather than just a specific one, allowing us to build flexible and reusable components without sacrificing type safety.

 Even though generics have been in C# for a while now, I still sometimes manage to find new and interesting ways to use them.
-In one of my previous articles, I wrote about a neat trick I found that helps achieve [return type inference](/blog/return-type-inference) for generic types, through an unconventional use of implicit conversion operators.
+In one of my previous articles, I wrote about a neat trick I came up with that helps achieve [generic return type inference](/blog/return-type-inference) through an unconventional use of implicit conversion operators.

-Recently, I was working on a project of mine and faced another problem involving generics: I needed to define a signature where all of the type arguments were optional, but usable in arbitrary combinations with each other.
-After a bit of time, I came up with a way to achieve that by using an approach similar to the [_fluent interface_](https://en.wikipedia.org/wiki/Fluent_interface) design pattern, but applied in relation to types instead of objects.
+Recently, I was also working on some code involving generics and faced another problem: I needed to define a signature where all of the type arguments were optional, but usable in arbitrary combinations with each other.
+After a bit of time, I found a way to achieve that by using an approach similar to the [_fluent interface_](https://en.wikipedia.org/wiki/Fluent_interface) design pattern, but applied in relation to types instead of objects.

-In this article, I will explain the problem I was trying to solve and how this approach helped me do it.
-I will also share some other scenarios where I think this pattern could be useful in designing interfaces that rely heavily on generics.
+In this article, I will explain the problem I was trying to solve and how I was ultimately able to do it with the help of that approach.
+Besides that, I'll show how this pattern can be also applied in some other cases to make generic types more discoverable and easier to use.

 ## Fluent interfaces